 Conveyancing is the process that transfers ownership of a legal title of land from one person or entity to another and it varies slightly from state to state, as does the sales process.
 For example in some states there’s a cooling off period for auctions but not for private sales.

 It’s helpful to understand these details before you start making offers.
-You could consider getting professional guidance and engaging a conveyancer or solicitor to guide you through the legal processes.
+You could consider getting professional guidance and engaging a conveyancer or solicitor to guide you through the legal processes - they can also be referred to as Settlement Agents.

 Conveyancers are licensed, qualified professionals who provide advice and information about the sale of a property, prepare documentation and conduct the settlement process.
 Many solicitors also undertake conveyancing work.